Architecture is the

 Design

 Architecture is more than the act of constructing buildings – it is about people: how they inhabit, perceive, and co-create the spaces around them.
-Architecture emerges in the dynamic interplay between human behavior, cultural practices, and the built environment.
-It reflects and shapes how we live together, how we relate to one another, and how we imagine our collective future.
-In this sense, architecture is not just a product, but an ongoing process – a spatial dialogue between people.
+Architecture reflects and shapes how we live together, how we relate to one another, and how we imagine our collective future.
+In this sense, architecture is not just a product, but an ongoing process.
+And design is a practice of relational building, shaping connections between people, places, and practices.

 Research

-With a background in carpentry, business administration, and architecture, I approach urban research through a hands-on and cross-disciplinary lens.
-My work is rooted in years of practical experience—particularly through collaborative projects with Stadtlücken e.V.—where I have explored how urban transformation can emerge from civic initiative, spatial experimentation, and public engagement.
+With a background in carpentry, business administration, and architecture, I approach urban research through a cross-disciplinary lens.
+My work is rooted in years of practical experience where I have explored how urban transformation can emerge from civic initiative, spatial experimentation, and public engagement.
 I investigate how people, places, and practices interact in arenas of urban future-making and how experimental, co-productive formats can inform new modes of governance and participation.
 Rather than treating theory and practice as separate realms, my research builds on situated knowledge and seeks to translate between action and reflection, site and discourse.

 Arenas of Urban Future-Making.